karanjaE/gondola-cli/README.md

 **Convention Over Configuration**: Gondola establishes sensible defaults and project structures so you can start building immediately.
 Opinionated where it matters, flexible where you need it.

 **Developer Happiness**: Reduce cognitive load with intuitive commands, clear project organization, and automatic test generation.
-If you've used Rails, you'll feel right at home.

 **Modern Async-First**: Built for Python 3.12+ with async/await patterns.
 The default PostgreSQL stack uses SQLModel, **asyncpg**, and Alembic.